fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 Why does it matter?

-* Users can contribute to the software - see [full list of Zotero add-ons](https://www.zotero.org/support/https://www.zotero.org/support/plugins), and participate in the user community through the [Zotero Forum](https://forums.zotero.org/).
+* Users can contribute to the software - see ![zotero][zotero] [full list of Zotero plugins](https://www.zotero.org/support/https://www.zotero.org/support/plugins), and participate in the user community through the [Zotero Forum](https://forums.zotero.org/).
 * Development is agile and user-oriented.
 * Zotero is developed by a non-profit organization, with no financial interest in your data; you are not required to create an account to use Zotero.